angieclra/shopping-cart-application/README.md

 ## User Stories
 - As a user, I want to be able to add more data to the existing data
-- As a user, I want to be able to define the null hypothesis and alternative hypothesis
+- As a user, I want to be able to see the null hypothesis and alternative hypothesis
-- As a user, I want to be able to select which hypothesis test that I want to use
+- As a user, I want to be able to access the test statistic
 - As a user, I want to be able to select the significance level
-- As a user, I want to be able to see the test statistic calculated
-- As a user, I want to be able to see the final conclusion, whether the null hypothesis failed to be rejected or rejected